smoke8714522/electron-react-app/README.md

 ## Make : Production

-Making is a way of taking your packaged application and making platform specific distributables like DMG, EXE, or Flatpak files (amongst others).
+Making takes your packaged app and creates platform-specific distributables, like DMG, EXE, or Flatpak files (and more).

 ```bash
 yarn make